nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     And should be thrown out and started from scratch, written in a readable style and documented.

-**2. Question:** Yeah, I found your last remark very interesting referring
-    to politics and especially in FOSDEM.
+2. **Question**: Yeah, I found your last remark very interesting referring to politics and especially in FOSDEM.
 Well we had this a little encounter where it was about politics and FOSDEM and then the reaction was like "no no no politics it's FOSDEM it's only about